potty-dzmeia/DLineController/README.md

 * From command line in the root directory of the project write `mvn -P linux_x86_64 clean install`
   * The `-P` option specifies the environment that we are working on, so pickup the appropriate value for you.
 * From command line in root directory of the project write `mvn eclipse:eclipse`
-  * This creates all the needed files so that eclipse recognizes the folder as a project
+  * This creates all the needed files so that Eclipse recognizes the folder as a project
 * From Eclipse select `File->Import->General->Existing Project into Workspace` and point to the place where you have downloaded the project
 * Right click on the project and select `Run As->Run Configurations...` Double-click on `Java Application`
   * In the `Main` tab specify the `Main Class:` to be  `DLineApplication`
   * In the `Arguments` tab specify the VM Arguments: `-Djava.library.path=./target/native_libs`
   * Press on `Apply` and then `Run`
-* Note that every time you make changes in the source code you will need to write again `mvn -P linux_x86_64 clean install`
+* Note that every time you make changes in the source code you will need to:
+  * Write again in the command line `mvn -P linux_x86_64 clean install` in order to compile your changes
-  * Then you write click on the project and select `Run As(or Debug As)->Java Application`
+  * Then from Eclipse right-click on the project and select `Run As(or Debug As)->Java Application`